 Strawberry Shortcake differs from other successful toy campaigns (“Star Wars,” “Dukes of Hazzard“) because it does not come from a movie or television show.
 But now, in a reversal of the usual trend, a sales promotion campaign calls for four television specials every year through 1985.

 ALSO SEE: 50+ vintage scratch ‘n sniff stickers

 How Miss Shortcake made her debut

 Strawberry Shortcake was born into the free-enterprise system as a greeting card design of American Greetings Co. in 1980.
 She wore a hot pink and red dress with an apron front and a strawberry print bonnet.

 Then, Kenner introduced the 5-1/2-inch Strawberry Shortcake doll and four aromatic friends last year.
 The dolls and some of their accessories are scented with strawberry, lilac, apple and other fragrances.

 This year, four new characters joined the tea party.
 (The clan consists of Strawberry, Huckleberry Pie, Blueberry Muffin, Apple Dumplin’, Raspberry Tart, Lemon Meringue, Apricot ‘n Hopsalot, Orange Blossom, Custard and the dog Pupcake.)

 What’s the particular appeal of those whimsical cuties?

-“I think it’s because they are small and bright color and I think the child likes the scent,” said Andrea’s mother, Meghan Kvasnak of West Hartford.
-“And the advertising, quite frankly,. puts it over.”
+“I think it’s because they are small and bright colors, and I think the child likes the scent,” said Andrea’s mother, Meghan Kvasnak of West Hartford.
+“And the advertising, quite frankly, puts it over.”